The regular lines of antigen-antibody

 preferred to neutralization rate constant.

 3.7.
-A residual fraction of virus neutralized at a lower rate (a persistent fraction).
+A residual fraction of virus neutralized at a lower rate or a persistent fraction.

 Andrewes and Elford 1933 [3] observed in their investigations on neutralization that a fraction of the virus was refractory to neutralization.
-Burnet et al. 1937 suggested that it was the result of an equilibrium state of neutralization, while Dulbecco et al. 1956 objected to that, as the fraction was not proportional to the antibody concentration.
-Various theories have been presented to explain this phenomenon, among these that it is caused by the interaction of non-neutralizing antibodies leading to a sterical hindrance for neutralizing antibodies (Ashe and Notkins 1966 [20], Massey and Schochetman 1981 [28], see also reviews by Parren and Burton 2001 [24], Klasse and Sattentau 2002 [17], and Reading and Dimmock 2007 [6]).
+Burnet et al. 1937 suggested that it was due to an equilibrium state of neutralization, Dulbecco et al. 1956 objected to that, as the fraction was not proportional to the antibody concentration.
+More theories have been presented to explain the phenomenon, among these that it is caused by the interaction of non-neutralizing antibodies leading to a steric hindrance for neutralizing antibodies (Ashe and Notkins 1966 [20], Massey and Schochetman 1981 [28], see also reviews by Parren and Burton 2001 [24], Klasse and Sattentau 2002 [17], and Reading and Dimmock 2007 [6]).

-The 1978 study demonstrated that neutralization in a neutralization test with extended reaction proceeds as a first-order reaction but initially is complicated by the rapid and short-lasting aggregation reaction.
+The 1978 study [1] demonstrated that neutralization in a neutralization test with extended reaction proceeds as a first-order reaction.
+Initially, however, the reaction was complicated by a rapid and short-lasting aggregation reaction referred to as the "over-neutralization" phenomenon.
 Both reactions were concluded to be regular.
-One serum sample, however, showed a deviation with the highest virus dose and long reaction periods, as a residual fraction of the virus was neutralized at a lower rate (Figs. 6a and 6b).
+One serum sample, however, showed a deviation with the highest virus dose and long reaction periods, as a residual fraction of the virus was neutralized at a lower rate (Figures 6a and 6b).
 Several other sera had been examined in pilot studies, but only this serum showed that complication.

-The question was, in which way that particular serum was differing.
+The question was how this serum deviated from the others.
 It had been selected because it originated from a bull at an artificial insemination center, where it had become naturally infected several years before the blood collection.
-As that animal was a champion bull, his semen was allowed for routine inseminations after the infection had been diagnosed, but preconditioned virological examination with a negative result of a preputial washing collected immediately before semen collection.
+As that animal was a champion bull, his semen was allowed for routine inseminations after the infection had been diagnosed, but preconditioned virological examination with a negative result of the liquid from a preputial washing performed immediately before the semen collection.
 The virus was demonstrated later occasionally, and at one time it was decided to clarify if a booster injection of culture virus could reduce the risk of re-shedding the virus.
-So, although the serum originated from a naturally infected animal, it was in fact from an experimental animal having been further immunized by the injection of the virus.
+So, although the serum originated from a naturally infected animal, it was actually from an experimental animal having been further immunized by the injection of the virus.

-The reduced neutralization observed in the 1978 study in antibody dilutions can logically be explained by the action of non-neutralizing antibodies.
-In virus-antibody mixtures, virions will literally be coated with antibodies on their surface.
+The reduced neutralization observed in the 1978 study in antibody dilutions can be explained by the action of non-neutralizing antibodies.
+Virions will literally in virus-antibody mixtures be coated with antibodies on their surface.
 This means that the virus particles to be neutralized very late in the course of the process already before the neutralization takes place, or should take place, will have been coated with a variety of non-neutralizing antibodies, which thereby to a degree depending on the reaction time will block for the binding of neutralizing antibodies to their epitopes.
 The particular circumstances related to the problem observed for this bull point to the possibility that the parenteral immunization had significantly changed the relative concentrations of non-neutralizing and neutralizing antibodies from what is seen in natural antibody media.
-The antibody samples used by authors having demonstrated a reduced neutralization rate or a persistent fraction of virus had in fact regularly been artificial hyper-immune sera, cf. Andrewes and Elford 1933 [3], Burnet et al. 1937 [4], Dulbecco et al. 1956 [5], Isenogle et al. 1983 [29], had in fact regularly been artificial hyper-immune sera.
+The antibody samples used by authors reporting a reduced neutralization rate or a persistent fraction of virus had regularly been artificial hyper-immune sera, cf. Andrewes and Elford 1933 [3], Burnet et al. 1937 [4], Dulbecco et al. 1956 [5], and Icenogle et al. 1983 [29], had in fact regularly been artificial hyper-immune sera.

-A persistent fraction of the virus, or a residual fraction of the virus being neutralized at a lower rate, may therefore very well be considered to be an artifact.
+A persistent fraction of the virus, or a residual fraction being neutralized at a lower rate, may consequently be considered an artifact.

 Conclusions summarized.